appuchias/appuchias.github.io/content/posts/2023-11-21_MSI_Prestige.md

 It lasted more than 7h.
 It was around 7h5min.

+> #### Update (2024-01-23)
+>
+> After some time using the laptop, the battery duration numbers for typical use are the following:
+>
+> - Light use (Mostly following an in-person presentation with Okular): 5-6h.
+> - Slightly heavier use ("Lab" classes coding in Python/MATLAB/R): 4h with 10-15% remaining.

 # Current setup

-I'm currently running Arch with AwesomeWM (and KDE as a backup in case I need something in Wayland), with the default kernel (I tried the zen kernel and it was similar but it required the Nvidia DKMS driver and recompiling, so I left it).
+I'm currently running Arch with AwesomeWM (and KDE as a backup in case I need something in Wayland), with the default kernel (I tried the zen kernel and it was similar but it required the Nvidia DKMS driver and recompiling, so I removed it).

-I have the 1920x1200 16:10 screen with no scaling enabled, and it is decent.
+I have the 1920x1200 16:10 screen with no scaling enabled, and it's quite decent, not tiny but definitely in the small size.

 I'm overall happy with the end result.
-The laptop works great and it isn't loud even when under sustained full load.
-The keyboard gets a bit warm after some time but it isn't uncomfortable.
+The laptop works great and it isn't loud even when under sustained full load.[^2] The keyboard gets a bit warm after some time but it isn't uncomfortable.

+[^2]: **Update (2024-01-23)**: It now sometimes keeps the fan on while doing some light tasks, but I don't think is something to worry about, probably just what happens when you have it on your lap.

 # Other considerations

-A spare mouse and wireless adapter will be handy if you decide to buy this laptop.
+**A spare mouse and wireless adapter will be needed** if you decide to buy this laptop to use Windows.
-It works really nice but default drivers aren't ready (as of now).
+It runs really nice but default drivers aren't ready (as of now).

+## Touchpad problem

 The problems with the touchpad ended being the PCI Power Management configuration.
 It was solved after disabling it for the NVIDIA graphics card.
 I wrote a full solution [here](https://unix.stackexchange.com/a/765596/498196).

+If you need more help with configuring it, I may be able to help you :) (contact me [in any of these ways](https://links.appu.ltd/?utm_source=Blog))

 # Final opinion

 To sum up, I won't use Windows again on a laptop.

-People are not ready for it, but Linux can be as good as or better than Windows after the same time configuring it to your likings.
+People are not ready to hear it, but Linux can be as good as or better than Windows given the same time to configure it to your likings (something usually easier on Linux).[^3]

+[^3]: I’d just like to interject for a moment.
+What you’re refering to as Linux, is in fact, GNU/Linux, or as I’ve recently taken to calling it, GNU plus Linux.
+    Linux is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.
+    (...)

-I've been using the laptop in class for 3 weeks or so, and it runs MATLAB and RStudio (quite a few linear regressions to process) with no trouble, and the battery lasts easily the whole day of use.
+I've been using the laptop in class for 3 weeks or so, and it runs MATLAB and RStudio with no trouble, and the battery lasts easily the whole day of use (while in class).

-I'm happy with it, would recommend after reading the considerations
+I'm happy with it and I would recommend it after reading the considerations.

 ---